CodingBeard/tfkg/readme.md

 - Python 3.8 - the binary "python" must be on your path and the correct version
 - Tensorflow Python library: https://www.tensorflow.org/install
 - CUDA 11.2 and cuDNN 8.1 if using GPU acceleration: https://www.tensorflow.org/install/gpu#hardware_requirements
+- To compile the binary on Windows you must copy the include/tensorflow folder from https://www.tensorflow.org/install/lang_c into the go mod cache at C:\{go-mod-cache-dir}\github.com\codingbeard\tensorflow\tensorflow\go

 ## Features